 - If you attend with other lab members, offer to introduce them to your friends and collaborators.
 We can all help each other network.

-- Funding: As with conference funds, seeking funds to support your research and/or your salary is often a responsibility shared by lab members and by Danny.
+- Funding: As with conference funds, seeking funds to support your research and your salary is often a responsibility shared by lab members and by Danny.
 At the same time, funding can be a major stressor.
 It is important to communicate openly and regularly with Danny about funding plans to minimize anxiety.

 - You should not pay for research expenses out-of-pocket.
 That said, it is critical to follow university procedures and policies when buying research supplies, requesting reimbursement, and/or paying for expenses while traveling.
 We have developed a useful guidance document to help navigate this process.
 You find the document here.

 - Graduate students and postdocs (who are currently university employees) can obtain travel cards to pay for expenses while traveling.
 It is your responsibility to submit travel reports and receipts through ‘Aggie Expense’ after your travel has concluded.
+Waiting longer than 2 months can incur taxes that are deducted from your reimbursement, so be sure to be prompt.

 - Supplies should be procured using the ‘prepurchasing’ system.